George "Rock-a-Bye" Ross

-George "Rock-a-Bye" Ross (1922 – April 17, 1997) was a Canadian former professional middleweight boxer who won the Canadian middleweight title in 1948.
+George "Rock-a-Bye" Ross (23 March 1922 – 17 April 1997) was a Canadian former professional middleweight boxer who won the Canadian middleweight title in 1948.

 Early life

-George Ross was born around 1922 in Marble Mountain, Nova Scotia, Canada.
+George Ross was born 23 March 1922 in Marble Mountain, Inverness County, Nova Scotia, Canada.

-His family moved to West Bay, Inverness County, when he was five years old.
+His family moved to West Bay, Inverness County, Nova Scotia when he was five years old.

 Amateur boxing career

 In Sydney, Nova Scotia, Ross took up boxing at the Merchant Seamans Club in 1942.
 His breakthrough came in the 1945 Cape Breton Golden Gloves tournament when he captured the welterweight title.

 Professional career

 George Ross entered the professional ranks in 1946 and wasted no time establishing himself, racking up nine wins in that year alone.
 The Nova Scotia boxer ventured to the United States for a series of fights during the first four months of 1948, boxing in Hartford, Connecticut, and Providence, Rhode Island.

 Taking the Canadian middleweight championship, May 1948

 In Glace Bay on May 1, 1948, he earned a decision victory over Canadian middleweight champion Len Wadsworth in their scheduled 12-round match.
 However, the Canadian Boxing Federation refused to award Ross the title, determining the bout didn't count because the Cape Breton Association wasn't a C.B.F. affiliate.
 Months after being denied the title, he beat Wadsworth to become Canadian middleweight champion in August 1948, winning the belt in Halifax, Nova Scotia.

 With no Canadian opponents available, Ross's manager, Gus MacLellan, organized an English campaign to keep his fighter sharp and expand his experience.
 The Cape Breton farm boy crossed the Atlantic to England on a three-month tour to test himself against British competition.
 In October 1949, Ross faced Albert Finch at Earls Court Arena in London for his first fight on British soil, losing a ten-round decision.
 The defeat was Ross's first in 36 professional fights.
 Ross met British middleweight champion Dick Turpin in the ring in Birmingham, England, in November 1949.
 A severe cut to his left eye prevented him from finishing the scheduled 10-round fight.
 The loss dashed Ross's hopes of challenging Dave Sands for the Empire middleweight title.

 Ross first hung up his gloves in July 1950, announcing his retirement.
 He invested in a combination canteen and dance hall near his home on West Bay Road.